Skip to main content

 Information & Technology11

-The Real Estate sector topped the list of affected industries with 39 workers across 1 notice.
-Notably, Information & Technology reported 1 workers.
+The Real Estate sector led the way in workforce reductions with 39 workers across 1 notice.
+In a parallel development, Information & Technology reported 1 workers.

 Geographic Hotspots